GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/gcs-to-bq-with-least-privileges/README.md

 # Cloud Storage to Bigquery with Cloud Dataflow with least privileges

 This example creates the infrastructure needed to run a [Cloud Dataflow](https://cloud.google.com/dataflow) pipeline to import data from [GCS](https://cloud.google.com/storage) to [Bigquery](https://cloud.google.com/bigquery).
-The example will create different Service Account with least privileges on resources.
-To run the pipeline, users listed in `data_eng_users` or `data_eng_groups` can impersonate all those Service Accounts.
+The example will create different service accounts with least privileges on resources.
+To run the pipeline, users listed in `data_eng_users` or `data_eng_groups` can impersonate all those service accounts.

 The solution will use:
  - internal IPs for GCE and Dataflow instances
- - Cloud NAT to let resources comunicate to the Internet, run system updates, and install packages
+ - Cloud NAT to let resources egress to the Internet, to run system updates and install packages
- - relay on Google Service Account impersonification to better split roles
+ - rely on impersonation to avoid the use of service account keys
- - Service Account with least privilege on each resources
+ - service accounts with least privilege on each resources

 The example is designed to match real-world use cases with a minimum amount of resources.
 It can be used as a starting point for more complex scenarios.